MatthewHeun/matsbyname/cran-comments.md

                 - Found the following files/directories:
                 - 'lastMiKTeXException'
                 - This note appears to be a minor problem with the cleanup process, not caused by the `matsbyname` package itself.
+        * Fedora Linux, R-devel, clang, gfortran
+            * ERRORs: 0
+            * WARNINGs: 0
+            * NOTEs: 2
+                - checking HTML version of manual ...
+NOTE
+                - Skipping checking HTML validation: no command 'tidy' found
+                - This NOTE appears to be an anomaly, as it occurs only on rhub.
+                - Examples with CPU (user + system) or elapsed time > 5s
+                -        user system elapsed
+                - Matrix 1.37  0.053   5.852
+                - This NOTE appears only in this test setup.
+        * Ubuntu Linux 20.04.1 LTS, R-release, GCC
+            * ERRORs: 0
+            * WARNINGs: 0
+            * NOTEs: 1
+                - checking HTML version of manual ...
+NOTE
+                - Skipping checking HTML validation: no command 'tidy' found
+                - This NOTE appears to be an anomaly, as it occurs only on rhub.

 ## revdepcheck results